-This delicious green Halloween punch is inspired by zombies and will be a kid favorite for its delicious flavor and gummy additions!
-Serve it up at Halloween with other yummy Halloween recipes and activities for one spooktacular night!
+This delicious non-alcoholic Halloween punch for kids is inspired by zombies and will be a kid favorite for its delicious flavor and gummy additions!
+Serve this spooky drink up at Halloween with other yummy Halloween recipes and activities for one spooktacular night!

 Halloween Punch Recipe

 Okay now let’s talk about this punch.
 After making this delicious non-alcoholic Christmas punch, I’ve always wanted to make my own Halloween punch.

 This zombie punch is everything a Halloween drink recipe should be – eery colored, sweet (but not too sweet), and full of spooktacular goodies.
 It’s the perfect Halloween party punch if I do say so myself!

 - Lemonade – I used generic lemonade but really any regular yellow lemonade will work here.
 Just make sure it’s yellow or you’ll end up with a totally different not zombie like color.
 You could also use pineapple juice for the yellow flavor, but it’s going to give you a different flavor.